Oh, hi! If you’re new to these parts, lemme introduce myself. I’m Kristen Kalp, and I kick ass at everything, all the time.

 I started by telling the tale of my depression, which has been a companion since 2001.
 When that didn’t result in anyone burning my house down or the world ending or my suddenly being loveless and penniless, I started sharing what I perceived to be my biggest, deepest flaws and not-so-savory bits.

 I shared 100 ways I’m broken and further outed my quiet, hermit-y nature in Introverts at Work: marketing and selling alternatives for quiet entrepreneurs.
 I ventured into even more terrifying territory and shared all the spiritual, deeply magical, counterintuitive things I’ve learned about bringing a business to life in Calling to the Deep.
-M-School outed my Harry Potter fandom and will help you make peace with your magical nature in business.
+The free 7-part M-School business series outed my Harry Potter fandom and will help you make peace with your magical nature in business.

 Again and again, I’ve been vulnerable and then even more OH-SWEET-JESUS-I’M-GONNA-DIE vulnerable.